Shoulder-fired missile: Usage

 From their first conception during the First World War, many portable missiles have been used to give infantry a weapon effective against armored vehicles and fortified structures.
 The power of the shaped charge meant that the effectiveness of the weapon was not limited by a gun barrel bore nor size of weapon as for example a conventional armor-piercing shell from an artillery piece.
 As such these man-portable weapons could be used to equip infantry units with their own anti-tank and anti-aircraft weapons.

 Shoulder-launched rockets or recoilless guns are a favored anti-technical weapon.
 They permit otherwise lightly or poorly armed troops (e.g. militias) to destroy modern sophisticated equipment such as close air-support aircraft, helicopters, and lightly armored vehicles.

 Attacks come from ambush for the element of surprise and attempt to immobilize a convoy of vehicles, then destroy its defenders, then destroy its contents, then escape before air or artillery support can arrive.

 Normally, the militia will plan to have two to four shooters per attacked vehicle.
 Reliable attack ranges are 50 to 100 m, although attacks can succeed out to 300 m.
 Self-destruct ranges of common rocket weapons such as RPG-7s are about 900 m.

 The usual response to such attacks is to suppress the shooters, with saturation anti-personnel fire, artillery or aerial barrages in area-denial attacks.
 Submunition and thermobaric weapons are often used to clear landing zones (LZ) for helicopters.

 In modern counter-insurgency operations in misty, dusty or night-time situations, advanced optics such as infrared telescopes permit helicopter gunships to observe convoys from beyond human-visible range and still attack insurgents with inexpensive anti-personnel fire.
 This approach is more economical than area-denial.
 Protecting as little as 20% of the convoys rapidly depletes an area of active insurgents.

 Some examples of shoulder-launched missiles

+Weapons below are listed in alphabetical order: